Pro-Pose: Unpaired Full-Body Portrait Synthesis via Canonical UV Maps: Ablation Study: Donor-based UV Reposing vs Random Patch Masking

 Our Donor-based method avoids this because the donor mask looks like a real human pose.
 It changes the texture boundaries completely, so the model cannot rely on the visible pose outline and must learn beyond simple "copy-pasting".

 \textbf{Quantitative Results.} Table~\ref{tab:donor_masking_ablation_quant} confirms these visual findings.
-The Random Masking baseline performs worse on all metrics.
+The Random Masking baseline performs worse on all metrics when evaluated on the WPose dataset.
 Most notably, identity preservation drops (FaceSim decreases by 6.75\%) and overall image quality degrades.
 This proves that simply hiding pixels is not enough; the occlusion must mimic a realistic pose to train the model effectively.